Parkhill Celebrates International Women in Engineering Day

 What inspired you to choose engineering as a career path?

 There were several factors that inspired me to pursue a career in engineering, but overall, I have always enjoyed a challenge and a natural curiosity about how things work.
-The work ethic involved in unraveling a complex system and dedication to comprehend problems or mechanisms is what pushes me to unlock my full potential daily.
+The work ethic involved in unraveling a complex system and my dedication to comprehending problems or mechanisms are what push me to unlock my full potential daily.

 What do you enjoy most about your role in engineering?